InformaticsMatters/bandr/README.md

 # Backup And Recovery container images
-This project contains backup and recovery container images that can be used as OpenShift `CronJob` processes to backup using configurable hourly, daily, weekly and monthly strategies.
+This project contains a backup container image definition that can be used as OpenShift `CronJob` processes to backup using configurable hourly, daily, weekly and monthly strategies.

->   A 'work in progress'
+There is also a recovery image definition that can be used as an OpenShift `Job` in order to list and/or recover the latest backup or a specific backup.

+Both images are available on the Docker hub.

+>   For a detailed description of each utility refer to `backup.py` or
+    `recovery.py`, where the operation and supported environment variables are explained.